arnaldo10cisne/arnaldo10cisne/README.md

 ![enter image description here](https://res.cloudinary.com/arnaldo10cisne/image/upload/v1629248596/Captura_vzuuca.png)

-## Web developer, part-time musician, and a gamer at heart
+## Software Engineer, part-time musician, and a gamer at heart
 🙋🏻‍♂️ Hi there!

 Welcome to my Github!
 I hope you can find something interesting here that will allow you to get to know me a little bit better.
 I 💙 **LOVE** getting involved in fun projects where I can show other people how passionate I am about creating stuff.